 While it's beautiful in any state of use, copper — in its shining, polished form — can double as decor in many spaces or add texture galore to a simple table setting.
 If you're looking to spiff up your copper cookware, tackling this kitchen to-do doesn't require a lot of tools, a trip to the store for supplies, or even much elbow grease.
 It only requires two little ingredients you already have in the pantry.

-I simply added salt to a halved lemon and scrubbed the pot surface with the lemon.
+I tried it recently: I simply added salt to a halved lemon and scrubbed the pot surface with the lemon.
 I was nervous about the salt scratching the cookware, but that proved not to be a concern.
 (If you're still worried or working on a more delicate piece, squeeze the lemon into a bowl and mix with the salt to form a less-coarse paste.)

 The paste (still applied with the lemon) can be applied to stubborn, stained areas that need longer exposure for easy removal, like the bottom of the pot.
 Let the paste sit for a half hour or so, scrubbing periodically.
 A few stains forged by heat were still too tough for this method, but any piece with simple patina or minimal stain from use should be an easy 10-minute project.